UtrechtUniversity/Workshop-IRAS/docs/first_job_on_lisa.md

 #SBATCH --mail-user=<your email address>
 ```

-Run submit the batch job and check wether you are receiving the two mail messages
+Run submit the batch job and check wether you have received the two email messages

 #### Using **scratch** space

-Every node of LISA has, as almost every other computer cluster, its own disks attached.
-This file space (a.k.a. as scratch space) is very fast compared to the disks (a.k.a. home space) where you have stored the files of this workshop.
+Every node of **Lisa** has, as almost every other computer cluster, its own disks attached.
+This file space (known as **scratch space**) is very fast compared to the disks where you have stored the files of this workshop.

-The system administrators urge us users to use the scratch space for performance reasons.
+The system administrators urge the users to use the scratch space for performance reasons.
 So before running the R script we will copy the input files to the scratch space and at the end we will copy the output back to our home space.
-Add the necessary lines to the file `first_batch.sh`
+To accomplish this add the necessary lines (below) to the file `first_batch.sh`

 ```
 cd $SLURM_SUBMIT_DIR